Advill/TDI-Reddit-Parser/README.md

 The final program will parse the data from a subreddit and show only relavent data where the title contains a string passed into the URL.

+the final connection will look like
+`localhost:8080/redditer/[search term here]`

 ## Current State
 The program runs through nodejs, and contains all requirements in